pitrov/docs.erisindustries.com/tutorials/solidity/updating-solidity-1.md

     }

 }
+{% endhighlight %}

 This contract has an `owner` field (mapped to storage).
 It is initialized with the address of the account that creates the contract, and can later be changed by the current owner by calling `setOwner`.
 The guard inside `addData` is still the same; the only thing that changed is that the owner address is no longer hard-coded.

+### Delegation

-What if this is not enough, though?
+What if a settable owner is not enough, though?
 What if we want to be able to update not only the owner address, but the entire validation process?
 That is possible.
 We will do it in two steps.
 First we move the account validation code into a different contract.

+{% highlight javascript %}
 contract AccountValidator {

     address public owner = msg.sender;